Plaid 'will pay' for claimants' calls

 People claiming universal credit have been offered free use of Plaid Cymru phones to avoid helpline charges.

-MPs Hywel Williams and Liz Saville Roberts said charging "people who are broke" 55p a minute to find out the status of their claim was "absurd".
+Party leader Leanne Wood said amid delays in payments, charging callers up to 55p a minute to check the status of their claim "adds insult to injury".

-The party said all Plaid politicians would let claimants make the calls from their constituency offices.
+The party said all Plaid MPs and assembly members would let claimants make the calls from their offices.

 The Department for Work and Pensions (DWP) said people concerned about the cost could request a free call back.